 21. Climate One is a leadership dialogue on energy, the economy, and the environment.
 By bringing together top thinkers and doers from business, government, academia, and advocacy groups, they provide a respectful space to discuss a clean energy future.
 They recently spoke with former US senator and Secretary of State John Kerry about the global dynamics of decarbonization.
 Other recent topics include the intersection of racism and climate, empowering women as a climate solution, and the future of energy.

 22. Ologies, hosted by Daytime Emmy Award-winning CBS science correspondent and host of CW's “Did I Mention Invention?”
 Alie Ward, is a comedic science podcast that shares interviews with scientists, or, as they call them, “professional -ologists.”
 Listeners will take away a pocket full of science knowledge and charming, bizarre stories about things they didn’t know they needed to know.
 Topics range from volcanoes to trees, drunk butterflies, mars missions, slug sex, beauty standards, anxiety busters, and beer science to bee drama.

 23. Sea Change Radio is a nationally syndicated weekly radio show and podcast covering the shift to social, environmental, and economic sustainability.
 Host and producer Alex Wise talks with innovators and industry leaders about topics ranging from permaculture gardening to home heating solutions and sustainable seafood.

 24. Sustainability Defined believes that the concept of sustainability is too ambiguous and seeks to remedy that by defining it “one bad joke at a time.”
 Each episode focuses on a single topic that pushes sustainability forward and, with the help of a professional, explains it in-depth.
-If you’re looking to bump up your eco-cred, this may be a good place to start!
+If you’re looking to bump up your eco-knowledge, this may be a good place to start!

 So there you have it!
 We hope you find something you like on this list.
-Itching to do more?
+Looking to do more?
 Consider planting a tree with us today!